Anett Kontaveit career statistics

-This is a list of career statistics of Estonian professional tennis player Anett Kontaveit since her professional debut in 2010.
+This is a list of career statistics of Estonian tennis player Anett Kontaveit since her professional debut in 2010.
 So far, Kontaveit has won six WTA Tour level singles titles, winning four of them in 2021.
-She also has 11 singles and five doubles titles on the International Tennis Federation Circuit (ITF).
+She also has eleven singles and five doubles titles on the ITF Women's Circuit.
 At the 2020 Australian Open, she reached her first and so far only Grand Slam quarterfinals, but also became first Estonian to reach that stage there.
 As a junior, she reached one Grand Slam final at the 2012 US Open.
 In June 2022, she became world No. 2.

 During the season of 2021, she set some records.
 In late October, after winning her fourth title of the year, she entered top 10 for the first time.
-In addition, she bought her card for the WTA Finals, also becaming first Estonian to achieve that.
-Making debut there, she passed group and later reached final where she lost to Garbiñe Muguruza.
-At the year-end ranking of 2021, she became first Estonian to finish year inside top 10.
-During the season of 2021, she had record of 48 wins, tying with Ons Jabeur for the most wins on tour.
+In addition, she qualified for the WTA Finals, becoming the first Estonian to achieve that.
+Making her debut there, she cleared the group stage and later reached the final where she lost to Garbiñe Muguruza.
+At the year-end ranking of 2021, she became the first Estonian to finish a year inside the top 10.
+During the season of 2021, she had a record of 48 wins, tying with Ons Jabeur for the most wins on tour.